 In years past during this event, we would ask parents to complete a survey targeting their input on the needs of the school.
 Parents filled out the survey and deposited them in a box on the table.
 Another survey link was also sent out in a mass text alert containing a live link for parents and community members to fill out.
 We had little response from that survey.
-Our administration also held a Town Hall Meeting on January 25, 2019, about the future of Wheeler Central and to get input from parents, community members, taxpayers, etc.
+The school also sent out a perceptual survey to students, parents, and community members.

 The results from the past surveys completed during our annual meeting indicated that most people had some understanding of the purpose and goals of our Title I program and how a child qualifies for assistance.
 The majority of surveys indicated that they would like more communication from the school and Title I teachers about Title I services, their child's progress in Title I, and what children must accomplish in order to exit from the Title I program.
 To provide this to parents, we have begun sending out progress monitoring reports more with report cards.
-We have also published articles in the school newspaper about Title I.
+We have also published articles in the school newspaper about Title I. Information is also shared on our school's website.

-We adopted PBIS in the summer before 2021-2022 school year and we are in our first year of focusing on the common areas of the school.
-Part of this process surveyed parents, students and staff members about their preceptions of the needs of the school.
+We adopted PBIS in the summer before the 2021-2022 school year and have expanded from common areas to what PBIS looks like in the classroom.
+Part of this process surveyed parents, students and staff members about their perceptions of the needs of the school.

-Please provide a narrative below describing the on-going improvement efforts, which should support the 1.3 Continuous School Improvement Plan.
-Provide supporting documentation in the corresponding folder.
+Please provide a narrative below describing the on-going improvement efforts, which should support the Continuous School Improvement Plan.

 Wheeler Central School is committed to an ongoing School Improvement Plan.
 Our vision is to work together in a positive, challenging environment, using various strategies to reach success.
 Our CIP goal is all students will improve content area vocabulary knowledge with an emphasis on writing.
 This goal aligns with our MTSS plan and our ILCD-TIP.
 Areas of curriculum and school process are targeted for improvement and continuous review.
 Current areas are Reading, Math, Science and Social Studies.
 The continuous review process provides for professional development activities designed to help school staff provide instruction to impact student achievement.
 Wheeler Central is in year 3 of our School Improvement cycle.
 Continuous review process involves community members, parents, and instructional review.
 The school improvement process is aligned with the Title 1 Program.
 Students' achievement and school data will be compiled and used for assessment and for the Quality Reviews for the Title 1 Program.
+We complete our external review at the end of March and will then work to create a new CIP goal and start year one of the process again.

 In the spring of 2003 Wheeler Central Schools joined with 11 other schools in our area to form Northern Tier Schools.
 This was done so the 12 schools could act as one district to report more reliable data to the state standards.
-Members from each school met and wrote a Northern Tier School Improvement Action Pan that will help students improve their reading across the curriculum.
+Members from each school met and wrote a Northern Tier School Improvement Action Plan that will help students improve their reading across the curriculum.
 Wheeler Central School's Improvement Plan, as well as its Schoolwide Title 1 Plan and MTSS CIP plan supports the Northern Tier's Action Plan.